juanlamarao/42_libft/README.md

 # libft
-Remake of classic functions of libC, stdlib, new functions +linkedList
+Remake of classic functions of libC, stdlib, new functions +linked list operations